 The Brooks Women’s Adrenaline GTS 21 showcases heel support that’s recommended for anyone with wide feet and heel pain that travels up to the knees.
 Plantar fasciitis doesn’t end where the feet begin.
 Many have reported pain up to the shoulders, though beginning at the lower portion of their body.
 There are several physical characteristics to the GTS’s design meant to combat these unwanted symptoms.

 The first is the thin tongue in front of the shoe.
 Though you might not think it, this tongue helps provide extra room for the feet, making shoes easy to put on and allowing you to fine-tune the tightness you want out of them.
 With more maneuverability in the front comes added versatility around the heel.
 Even with its thin tongue, the material that the shoe is made from holds it together, never showing exposed threads after washing for the first time.
 Wide feet or not, you’re going to feel relaxed in them.
-You may also be interested in 14 must know facts about heel pain and plantar fasciitis by Health First Foot & Gait Clinic.

 It would be a lot better if the shoelaces were as nice as the outer material.
 They’re low in quality and may break after walking or running for a couple of months.
 Consider getting different laces if you plan on buying these.
 Washing them only seems to make things worse.
 The toe box is also pretty small.
 If you have small toes, you may not feel it but anyone with a size 10 or higher might get a bit of discomfort for at least a week after they’re first worn.